 Memetic terror is an affective, networked fear of breaching.
 It replicates itself through exposure to repeated information, reverberating throughout digital infrastructures, as it interacts with personal devices, policy, and regulation, as well as users’ bodies. (add page no. in final reader)

-Where these moments get their affective charge is from witnessing – however briefly – the seething incomprehensible from which the meme emerges and suffuses our being-in-the-world.
-In many ways, then, the manner in which the meme covers – or reveals – an apparatus of pure terror is analogous to the function of the spectres, zombies, and demons who emerge with the arrival of the deterritorializing forces of global capitalism.
+These moments get their affective charge from witnessing—however briefly—the seething incomprehensibility from which the meme emerges and suffuses our being-in-the-world.
+In many ways, then, the manner in which the meme covers—or reveals—an apparatus of pure terror is analogous to the function of the spectres, zombies, and demons who emerge with the arrival of the deterritorializing forces of global capitalism.
 Indeed, this is precisely the thesis of Leslie Braun’s reflection on how infrastructures of networked communication, extractive capitalism, and myth in the Democratic Republic of the Congo come to be articulated together in a viral video of the mystical siren Mami Wata, apparently captured by Chinese workers laying submarine internet cable.